KrisHHFI/Dog_Behavior_App/README.md

 # Dog Behavior App

-I’m collaborating with [Jack's Dog Behavior and Training](https://www.instagram.com/jacksdogbehaviourandtraining/) to develop a dog behavior app!
+Me and [Jack's Dog Behavior and Training](https://www.instagram.com/jacksdogbehaviourandtraining/) colloborated for half a year to create a dog behaviour app.
+After, I retired from the project to focus on my own projects.

 </br>